-The ubiquitous quack is always associated with ducks, but ducks actually make many other vocal and non-vocal sounds.
+The ubiquitous quack is always associated with ducks, but ducks make many other vocal and non-vocal sounds.
 Recognizing the sounds ducks make is essential for birding by ear whenever these wonderful waterfowl are involved.

 Vocal Duck Sounds